-On May 23, 2019, to support families and strengthen the economy Governor Roy Cooper issued an Executive Order to extend Paid Parental Leave to employees in Cabinet agencies.
+On May 23, 2019, Governor Roy Cooper issued an Executive Order to extend Paid Parental Leave to employees in Cabinet agencies.
 Several non-Cabinet agencies have opted in to provide the benefit to their employees as well.
-The Paid Parental Leave benefit helps state government attract and retain employees and help level the playing field between the State and private employers in terms of benefits.
-Paid Parental Leave is triggered for eligible employees by the qualifying event of becoming a parent by birth, adoption, foster care, or other legal placement of a child.
+The Paid Parental Leave benefit is triggered for eligible employees by the qualifying event of becoming a parent by birth, adoption, foster care, or other legal placement of a child.
 Eligible State employees who give birth will receive eight weeks of paid leave to recover from the birth and to bond with and care for their newborn.
 Other eligible State employees will receive four weeks of paid leave to bond with and care for the child.
 Paid Parental Leave will be paid at 100% of the eligible employee's regular pay.